p-wegner/coding-aider/src/main/kotlin/de/andrena/codingaider/utils/utils.md

-# Utils Module Documentation

-This document provides an overview of the utility classes and functions available in the `de.andrena.codingaider.utils` package.
-These utilities are designed to support various functionalities across the Coding Aider project.

-## GitUtils

-### Overview
-`GitUtils` provides utility functions for interacting with Git repositories within an IntelliJ project.
-It includes methods to retrieve the current commit hash and open a Git comparison tool.

-### Key Methods
-- `getCurrentCommitHash(project: Project): String?`: Retrieves the current commit hash of the given project.
-- `openGitComparisonTool(project: Project, commitHash: String, afterAction: () -> Unit)`: Opens a comparison tool to show differences for a specific commit.

-### Dependencies
-- Relies on IntelliJ's Git integration and VCS (Version Control System) APIs.

-## ApiKeyChecker

-### Overview
-`ApiKeyChecker` is an interface for checking the availability of API keys required for different LLM (Language Model) options.
-The `DefaultApiKeyChecker` class implements this interface.

-### Key Methods
-- `isApiKeyAvailableForLlm(llm: String): Boolean`: Checks if an API key is available for a given LLM.
-- `isApiKeyAvailable(apiKeyName: String): Boolean`: Checks if a specific API key is available.
-- `getApiKeyForLlm(llm: String): String?`: Retrieves the API key associated with a given LLM.
-- `getAllLlmOptions(): List<String>`: Returns all available LLM options.
-- `getAllApiKeyNames(): List<String>`: Returns all distinct API key names.
-- `getApiKeyValue(apiKeyName: String): String?`: Retrieves the value of a specified API key.
-- `getApiKeysForDocker(): Map<String, String>`: Retrieves API keys formatted for Docker usage.

-### Implementation Details
-- Supports multiple sources for API keys: CredentialStore, environment variables, and `.env` files.

-## ApiKeyManager

-### Overview
-`ApiKeyManager` handles the storage and retrieval of API keys using IntelliJ's PasswordSafe.

-### Key Methods
-- `saveApiKey(keyName: String, apiKey: String)`: Saves an API key.
-- `getApiKey(keyName: String): String?`: Retrieves an API key.
-- `removeApiKey(keyName: String)`: Removes an API key.

-### Dependencies
-- Utilizes IntelliJ's PasswordSafe for secure storage.

-## FileRefresher

-### Overview
-`FileRefresher` provides functionality to refresh virtual files in the IntelliJ environment, ensuring that file changes are recognized by the IDE.

-### Key Methods
-- `refreshFiles(files: Array<VirtualFile>, markdownDialog: MarkdownDialog? = null)`: Refreshes the specified files and optionally displays a markdown dialog.

-### Dependencies
-- Integrates with IntelliJ's VirtualFileManager and RefreshQueue.

-## FileTraversal

-### Overview
-`FileTraversal` offers methods to traverse directories and files, returning metadata about each file.

-### Key Methods
-- `traverseFilesOrDirectories(files: Array<VirtualFile>, isReadOnly: Boolean = false): List<FileData>`: Traverses the given files or directories and returns a list of `FileData`.

-### Dependencies
-- Works with IntelliJ's VirtualFile system.

-## ReflectionUtils

-### Overview
-`ReflectionUtils` provides utility methods for accessing private fields in classes using reflection, specifically for IntelliJ's console views.

-### Key Methods
+# Coding Aider Utilities Module

+## Overview
+The Coding Aider Utilities module provides a set of utility classes and functions that facilitate interactions with Git repositories, manage API keys, refresh files in the IDE, and traverse file structures.
+This module is designed to support the overall functionality of the Coding Aider application by providing essential services that other modules can leverage.

+## Key Classes and Their Responsibilities

+### GitUtils
+- **Purpose**: Provides utility functions for interacting with Git repositories.
+- **Key Methods**:
+  - `getCurrentCommitHash(project: Project): String?`: Retrieves the current commit hash of the Git repository associated with the given project.
+  - `openGitComparisonTool(project: Project, commitHash: String, afterAction: () -> Unit)`: Opens a Git comparison tool to show changes related to a specific commit.
+  - `findGitRoot(directory: File): File?`: Finds the root directory of a Git repository.

+### ApiKeyManager
+- **Purpose**: Manages API keys securely using the IDE's credential store.
+- **Key Methods**:
+  - `saveApiKey(keyName: String, apiKey: String)`: Saves an API key associated with a given name.
+  - `getApiKey(keyName: String): String?`: Retrieves the API key for a given name.
+  - `removeApiKey(keyName: String)`: Removes the API key associated with a given name.

+### FileRefresher
+- **Purpose**: Refreshes files in the IDE and optionally shows a markdown dialog.
+- **Key Methods**:
+  - `refreshFiles(files: Array<VirtualFile>, markdownDialog: MarkdownDialog? = null)`: Refreshes the specified files and makes the markdown dialog visible if provided.

+### ReflectionUtils
+- **Purpose**: Provides reflection utilities to access private fields in specific console views.
+- **Key Methods**:
   - `getNodesMapFromBuildView(view: BuildTreeConsoleView): Map<*, *>?`: Retrieves the nodes map from a build view.
-- `getTestsMapFromConsoleView(view: SMTRunnerConsoleView): Map<*, *>?`: Retrieves the tests map from a console view.
+  - `getTestsMapFromConsoleView(view: SMTRunnerConsoleView): Map<*, *>?`: Retrieves the tests map from a test runner console view.

+### ApiKeyChecker
+- **Purpose**: Checks the availability of API keys for various LLMs (Large Language Models).
+- **Key Methods**:
+  - `isApiKeyAvailableForLlm(llm: String): Boolean`: Checks if an API key is available for a specific LLM.
+  - `getApiKeyForLlm(llm: String): String?`: Retrieves the API key associated with a specific LLM.
+  - `getApiKeysForDocker(): Map<String, String>`: Retrieves a map of API keys suitable for Docker usage.

-### Implementation Details
+### FileTraversal
-- Uses Java reflection to access private fields, which may be subject to change in future IntelliJ versions.

-## General Notes
-- These utilities are tightly integrated with IntelliJ's API and are intended for use within the Coding Aider plugin.
-- Proper error handling and logging are implemented to ensure robustness.
-- The module's design leverages the Singleton pattern for utility classes, ensuring a single instance is used throughout the application.
-- The utilities facilitate seamless integration with IntelliJ's ecosystem, enhancing the plugin's functionality and user experience.
+- **Purpose**: Traverses files and directories to gather file data.
+- **Key Methods**:
+  - `traverseFilesOrDirectories(files: Array<VirtualFile>, isReadOnly: Boolean = false): List<FileData>`: Traverses the provided files or directories and returns a list of file data.

+## Dependencies and Data Flow
+The Coding Aider Utilities module interacts with various components of the IDE and other modules within the Coding Aider application.
+The following PlantUML diagram illustrates the dependencies between this module and others: